abhiramiramadas/weatherella/README.md

 ### 📜 License
 <br>
-- MIT License — free to use, fork, remix & slay 💃
+- MIT License — free to use, fork, remix & slay <br>

 ### 💬 Support
 <br>
-DM @weatherella on Discord or file an issue.
+DM @weatherella on Discord or file an issue. <br>
-We stan weather with personality 🌈
+We stan weather with personality 🌈 <br>